 The Ledger Building is also neighbours with the Museum of London Docklands, which has its own 'fake' pub, The Three Mariners, which you'll find nestled in Sailortown.
 It's BYOB.
 Just don't tell the staff that's what you're doing.

 4 Hertsmere Road, Poplar, E14 4AL

 10. Wetherspoons, Victoria station concourse

-We cannot possibly comment on whether we've used this place more times for a cheap eggs benedict or a free wee (although that's no longer relevant).
-But truth be told, if you're waiting for a train — or just looking for a decent pint in an area that's hardly flush with affordable bars — this is a fine spot for watching stressed-out commuters scuttle below.
+Anyway, if you're waiting for a train here — or just looking for a decent pint in an area that's hardly flush with affordable bars — this Victoria Wetherspoon and its terraces, are worth considering.

 Victoria station, Victoria Street, SW1E 5ND

 Did we hear someone yelp out in incredulousness?
 We submit that The Beehive is neither one of London's most historic, nor modern, nor spacious, nor comely Wetherspoons.
 Neither is it a waterfront venue (unless someone's doing something they shouldn't outside).
 But the atmosphere's a got a real local's feel — unlike many of the more grandiloquent Spoons.
 "It's a bit like Cheers," one Wetherspoon drinker told us, "Where everyone knows your name."

 This is somewhere to order a crafty pint and tune into the surrounding dialogues.
 If you're after a pint of craft, on the other hand you can always call in at the Craft Beer Co. round the corner.
 It'll cost you, though.